Slug-For-Sure/codeit-backend/README.md

-# GyanSagar
+# CODEIT

-GyanSagar is a course-selling web platform where users can browse and purchase educational courses, managed and operated by an admin.
+CODEIT is a course-selling web platform where users can browse and purchase educational courses, managed and operated by an admin.
 It provides a robust interface for users to buy courses and for the admin to manage course listings and user activities.

 ## Table of Contents
 - [Features](#features)